rlucioni/recovery/process-book.md

 ### Related Work ###

-[Anything that inspired you, such as a paper, a web site, visualizations we discussed in class, etc.]
+We were partially inspired by The Washington Post's [interactive choropleth map](http://www.washingtonpost.com/wp-srv/special/nation/unemployment-by-county/) of unemployment rate by county.
+We liked their idea and felt that we could improve on it in order to communicate trends in the US housing market.

 ### Questions ###

-[What questions are you trying to answer?
-How did these questions evolve over the course of the project?
-What new questions did you consider in the course of your analysis?]

 Our primary objective is to build a visualization exploring the recovery of the US housing market from the 2008 crisis.
-In the process, we hope to understand how recovery has manifested itself on national, state, and local levels.
-Our visualization will allow users to explore trends in metrics such as foreclosure rates, median value per square foot, and median list and sale price per square foot, both nationally and for specific regions such as counties and ZIP code regions, at specific time frames.
+In the process, we hope to understand how recovery has manifested itself on national and county levels.
+Our visualization will allow users to explore trends and in metrics such as median list price, median list price per square foot, median price reduction, and median rent price per square foot, both nationally and for specific regions such as counties, at specific time frames.

 As mentioned above, news outlets often attempt to summarize changes in the US housing market by using a small number of statistics which fail to fully capture the recovery process and its regional variations.
 Our project will provide value here by providing context to the recovery story and allowing users to focus on several metrics pertaining to the health of the housing market at various granularities.

 ### Data ###

-[Source, scraping method, cleanup]

 We collected our data by downloading cleaned CSV files from [Zillow Real Estate Research](http://www.zillow.com/research/data/).
 No scraping was required.